Fuel injection

-Fuel injection is the introduction of fuel in an internal combustion engine, most commonly automotive engines, by the means of a fuel injector.
+Fuel injection is the introduction of fuel in an internal combustion engine, most commonly automotive engines, by means of a fuel injector.
 This article focuses on fuel injection in reciprocating piston and Wankel rotary engines.

-All compression-ignition engines (e.g. diesel engines), and many spark-ignition engines (i.e. petrol (gasoline) engines, such as Otto or Wankel), use fuel injection of one kind or another.
+All compression-ignition engines (e.g., diesel engines), and many spark-ignition engines (i.e., petrol (gasoline) engines, such as Otto or Wankel), use fuel injection of one kind or another.
 Mass-produced diesel engines for passenger cars (such as the Mercedes-Benz OM 138) became available in the late 1930s and early 1940s, being the first fuel-injected engines for passenger car use.
 In passenger car petrol engines, fuel injection was introduced in the early 1950s and gradually gained prevalence until it had largely replaced carburettors by the early 1990s.
-The primary difference between carburetion and fuel injection is that fuel injection atomizes the fuel through a small nozzle under high pressure, while carburetion relies on suction created by intake air accelerated through a Venturi tube to draw fuel into the airstream.
+The primary difference between carburetion and fuel injection is that fuel injection atomizes the fuel through a small nozzle under high pressure.
+In contrast, carburetion relies on suction created by intake air accelerated through a Venturi tube to draw fuel into the airstream.

-The term fuel injection is vague and comprises various distinct systems with fundamentally different functional principles.
-The only thing all fuel injection systems have in common is the absence of carburetion.
+The term "fuel injection" is vague and encompasses various distinct systems with fundamentally different functional principles.
+The only commonality among fuel injection systems is the absence of carburetion.

-There are two main functional principles of mixture formation systems for internal combustion engines: internal and external.
+There are two main functional principles of mixture formation systems for internal combustion engines: "internal" and "external."
 A fuel injection system that uses external mixture formation is called a manifold injection system.
-There exist two types of manifold injection systems: multi-point (or port) and single-point (or throttle body) injection.
+There exist two types of manifold injection systems: multi-point (or "port") and single-point (or "throttle body") injection.

-Internal mixture formation systems can be separated into several different varieties of direct and indirect injection, the most common being the common-rail injection, a variety of direct injection.
-The term electronic fuel injection refers to any fuel injection system controlled by an engine control unit.
+Internal mixture formation systems can be separated into several varieties of "direct" and "indirect" injection; the most common is common rail injection, a form of direct injection.
+The term "electronic fuel injection" refers to any fuel injection system controlled by an engine control unit.

 System functions

-The fundamental functions of a fuel injection system are described in the following sections.
-In some systems, a single component performs multiple functions.

 Pressurising fuel

-Fuel injection is operated by spraying pressurised fuel into the engine.
+Fuel injection sprays pressurised fuel into the engine.
 Therefore a device to pressurise the fuel is needed, such as a fuel pump.

 Metering fuel

-The system must determine the appropriate amount of fuel to be supplied and control the fuel flow to supply this amount.
+The system must determine the appropriate amount of fuel to be supplied and control the fuel flow to deliver it.

 Several early mechanical injection systems used relatively sophisticated helix-controlled injection pump(s) that both metered fuel and created injection pressure.
-Since the 1980s, electronic systems have been used to control the metering of fuel.
-More recent systems use an electronic engine control unit which meters the fuel and controls the ignition timing and various other engine functions.
+Since the 1980s, electronic systems have been used to control fuel metering.
+More recent systems use an electronic engine control unit, which meters the fuel and controls the ignition timing and various other engine functions.

 Injecting fuel

-The fuel injector is effectively a spray nozzle that performs the final stage in the delivery of fuel into the engine.
-The injector is located in the combustion chamber, inlet manifold orless commonlythe throttle body.
+The fuel injector is essentially a spray nozzle that delivers fuel to the engine during the final stage of fuel delivery.
+The injector is located in the combustion chamber, inlet manifold, orless commonlythe throttle body.

-Fuel injectors which also control the metering are called injection valves, while injectors that perform all three functions are called unit injectors.
+Fuel injectors that also control the metering, are called "injection valves", while injectors that perform all three functions are called "unit injectors".